Some companies using lots of water want to be more sustainable. Few are close to their targets

 WASHINGTON (AP) — Major corporations in water-guzzling industries such as clothing, food, beverage and technology want to be better stewards of the freshwater they use — especially as drought, floods and other extreme weather intensified by climate change threaten their supply chains.
-But of 72 companies ranked by a sustainability nonprofit over the past year, few are close to achieving their 2030 targets.
+But of 72 companies ranked by a sustainability nonprofit over the past year, few are close to achieving 2030 goals set by the nonprofit.

 Last year, Ceres launched an effort to press companies with large water footprints to protect those resources and address related financial risks.
-On Wednesday, the group released an analysis that found most of the assessed companies — including such powerhouses as Coca-Cola, General Mills and Amazon — have set targets but aren't close to meeting them.
+On Wednesday, the group released an analysis that included such powerhouses as Coca-Cola, General Mills and Amazon.

 “There’s no doubt that companies need to do better,” said Kirsten James, senior program director for water at Ceres.